0xOsiris/cfmm-math-libraries/README.md

 # Features
 ## CFMMQuoter
-`CFMMQuoter.sol` offers a comprehensive tool suite for quoting amounts yielded from swaps, simulating price changes from input/output quantities, and inferring input/output quantities introduced/removed from a pool based on price changes.
+`CFMMQuoter.sol` offers a comprehensive tool suite for quoting amounts yielded from swaps, simulating price changes from input/output quantities, and inferring input/output quantities introduced/removed from a pool based on price changes. `CFMMQuoter` is a contract not a library.
+So, to cheaply utilize all of its core functions in your contract you can simply inherit `CFMMQuoter`.
 ### V3 Features
 Precisely quotes the amount yielded from a swap on a v3 pool.
 This function can be used to determine a precise amountOutMin for a v3 swap on chain, and eliminates the need to use the v3 quoter saving a significant amount of gas.
 ```